Chapter 5.2 – Intra-Port Competition

 • Opportunities to differentiate prices in the captive hinterland exist.
 Even when the captive hinterland is not sufficiently large to maximize profits via monopoly pricing, it may be possible to charge port users in the captive hinterland higher prices, since they can hardly shift to other ports.
 Three different types of port users purchase port services: shippers (cargo owners), shipping lines, and forwarders (or other transport intermediaries).
 Unless they are located in a perfectly contestable hinterland, shippers have the worst bargaining position since switching to a second-best port leads to higher transport costs.
 Port service providers have market power versus captive shippers located in the captive hinterland as they can charge higher prices than those applicable for contestable shippers.
 This explains why large shippers in captive hinterlands frequently invest in user-owned port facilities.
 However, most shippers do not have direct contracts with port service providers.
 Instead, they have contracts with either shipping lines or forwarders.
 The bargaining position of port service providers vis-à-vis shipping lines or forwarders is substantially weaker because these users might consolidate cargo with different origins and destinations.
 Consolidation and the development of transshipment hubs and the increasing efficiency of inland transportation limit geographical powers and increase the cross-elasticity of demand for ports.
 Price differentiation related to the origin/destination of the cargo is not viable when shipping lines or forwarders purchase services.
 In short, port service providers do not have market power vis-à-vis shipping lines and forwarders in ports where the contestable hinterland is so large that the loss of volume (volume effect) offsets the additional revenues from the price increase (price effect), and the port service is an important component of total port costs.

-The experience from the privatization of terminal operation suggests that due to the lack of intra-port competition, port users rarely face high tariffs and request regulatory institutions to limit the monopolistic position of terminal operators.
+The experience from the privatization of terminal operations suggests that due to the lack of intra-port competition, port users rarely face high tariffs and request regulatory institutions to limit the monopolistic position of terminal operators.
 Such regulation (whether created and monitored by a government agency or by a port authority) incurs costs, such as monitoring costs, including productivity and tariff controls.
 Furthermore, due to information asymmetry between the regulator and the port industry, regulation is unlikely to be ideal for the purpose of preventing all efforts to extract monopoly rents.
 Intra-port competition is potentially a more effective way to ensure competitive port tariffs.

 The threat of rent-seeking by port service providers accelerates vertical integration in seaports.
 By providing their own port services, port users can prevent abuse of market power.
-Two kinds of port users, shippers and shipping lines, frequently own and operate dedicated facilities.
+Two kinds of port users, shippers, and shipping lines, frequently own and operate dedicated facilities.
 The involvement of large shippers in port services is mainly aimed at preventing exposure to market power.
 This explains why many shippers in liquid and dry bulk (such as Shell, Exxon, BP, Corus Steel) own terminal facilities.
 Shipping lines also own terminals, and these investments may be partially explained by the above considerations, as they also stem from a strategy to offer door-to-door transport services.
 In any case, user-owned port facilities prevent rent extraction if the end products of the vertically integrated firms are sold in a competitive market.
 This is the case for most user-owned oil, iron ore, and steel terminals as well as most user-owned container terminals.
 Only very large port users have the scale to develop dedicated terminals.
 In other cases, terminals are owned by joint ventures of a limited number of port users.
 For port users with only small cargo volumes, vertical integration as a strategy to prevent rent extraction is not viable.
 Therefore, in several cases, the problem of market power is not fully solved through vertical integration.
 Under such circumstances, promoting intra-port competition remains essential.

 B. Specialization, flexible adaptation and innovation